domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Smoke 'em if you got 'em.
 (Smoke it while you've got it.) --Origin Unknown

 Saigon.
 Sh!t.
 I'm still only in Saigon.
 Every time I think I'm gonna wake up back in the jungle.
 When I was home after my first tour, it was worse.
 I'd wake up and there'd be nothing.
 I hardly said a word to my wife, until I said "yes" to a divorce.
 When I was here, I wanted to be there; when I was there, all I could think of was getting back into the jungle.
 I'm here a week now, waiting for a mission, getting softer.
 Every minute I stay in this room, I get weaker, and every minute Charlie squats in the bush, he gets stronger.
 Each time I looked around the walls moved in a little tighter. --Willard, in Apocalypse Now

+Patterns weave inter-amongst weaving of the patterns. --Mike Gordon, American Bass Guitarist (in a Phish interview on 1994-06-19)